 Seliciclib was shown in a further Phase I study sponsored and conducted by independent investigators to have clinical antitumor activity in patients with nasopharyngeal cancer, measured as a decrease in the size of primary tumor and involved lymph nodes, as well as an increase in tumor cell deaths by biomarker analyses.
 Four Phase II trials have been conducted in cancer patients to evaluate the tolerability and antitumor activities of seliciclib alone or in combination with standard chemotherapies used in the treatment of advanced non-small cell lung cancer, or NSCLC, or breast cancer.
 Interim data from two Phase II open-label studies of a total of 54 patients with NSCLC, suggest that seliciclib treatment did not aggravate the known toxicities of standard first and second-line chemotherapies nor appear to cause unexpected toxicities, although these trials were not designed to provide statistically significant comparisons.
-The combination of seliciclib with standard dose of capecitabine was not well tolerated in patients with advanced breast cancer.
-The Phase II open-label trials of seliciclib have been closed and we expect to report final data within the first quarter of 2007.
+The combination of seliciclib with stand ard dose of capecitabine was not well tolerated in patients with advanced breast cancer.